phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 This choice opens gimp.
 In gimp open the .jpg file for the first page of the form.
 This file will be found in ../Jpg
-Change the measurements from pixels to inches.
-Setting the zoom to 50% should give a reasonable image.u should open yoYur the ../Jpg/  image of the page on which you are working.

 Change the measurements to inches rather than pixels.
 Change the zoom to 50% or whatever is comfortable for you.